learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 ## Define the Term "Scope Chain"

-The mechanism behind all the cool stuff we just saw is the _scope chain_ which allows functions defined in functions (even defined in other functions ad infinitum) to access all their parent scopes' variables is called the _scope chain_.
+The mechanism behind all the cool stuff we just saw is the _scope chain_ which allows functions defined in functions to access all their parent scopes' variables.
 Here's a simple example:

 ```js
 function demoChain(name) {